$p$-twisted Selmer near-companion curves: Acknowledgments

 \section{Acknowledgments}

 The author is grateful to his PhD advisor, Myungjun Yu, for the guidance and assistance provided during the course of this research.
 The author also thanks Hyungmin Jang for many helpful discussions and valuable comments.
+Minseok Kim was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2025-23525445).